Mooophy/Cpp-Primer/ch09/README.md

 ## Exercise 9.37:
 >Why don’t list or array have a capacity member?

-`list` elements does not store contiguously. `array` has the fixed size, thus cannot added elements to it.
+`list` does not hold elements contiguously. `array` has the fixed size statically.

 ## [Exercise 9.38](ex9_38.cpp)